 At Bankrate, we strive to help you make smarter financial decisions.
 To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

 All the old Western movies make Texas out to be a lawless countryside where chaos and cowboys reign supreme.
 Well, things are a little more civilized these days after Texas traded free-running horses for automobiles that operate within the legal bounds of the road.
 One of those laws is that driving a motor vehicle without insurance in Texas is illegal.
 To elaborate further, Bankrate’s team of insurance experts are here to explain the conditions of the law and the penalties associated with driving without insurance in the Lone Star State.

 Texas car insurance laws

 Texas car insurance laws state that every driver must carry a minimum amount of car insurance to operate a vehicle legally.
 The minimum limits follow a 30/60/25 rule, which is described below:

 - $25,000 property damage liability per accident

-Although rare, Texas law also allows drivers to opt out of carrying state minimum car insurance by depositing $55,000 with the comptroller or county judge.
-These funds are set aside for the driver to pay for the other party’s damages in the event of an at-fault accident.
+And for those with deep pockets who prefer to opt out of car insurance, Texas law does allow drivers to opt out of carrying state minimum car insurance by depositing $55,000 with the comptroller or county judge.
+In the event you are at fault in an accident, these funds will be deployed to pay towards the other party’s damages.

 Penalties for driving without insurance in Texas